jdelic/saltshaker/README.md

 ```

 For `type: password` the Pillar will simply contain the random password string.
+For `type: uuid` the Pilar will return a UUID4 built from a secure random
+source (as long as the OS provides one).
 For `type: rsa` the Pillar will return a `dict` that has the following
 properties:
  * `public_pem` the public key in PEM encoding